RushikeshGandhmal/Notory/README.md

 # Notory
-Notary: A coding project for search through text in javascript
+Notary: A coding project to search through text in javascript.